mpettersson/PythonReview/PythonInterviewReview.md

                                         It looks like a normal function except that it contains yield expressions for producing a series of values usable in a for-loop or that can be retrieved one at a time with the next() function.
-                                        Every Generator is an Iterator (but not every Iterator is a Genrator).
+                                        Every Generator is an Iterator (but not every Iterator is a Generator).
                                         def zero_to_n(n):
                                             i = 0
                                             while i < n: